 Leftover wax can be poured into something like a pie-tin and then cooled.
 Strain out any wicks and other chunks.
 I kept whatever looked useful because who knows, I might get creative.
 Once it’s hardened, it can be easily popped out and stored for later use.

 Cleaning up is not too hard.
-Put the materials on a sheet of foil or a shallow oven roasting pan and heat only until the wax is slightly melted.
-Wipe it all off, carefully as it will be hot, with a paper towel.
+Immediately after you are finished with any of your equipment, wipe it off with paper towels before the wax cools.
+Be careful as it will still be hot.
 The pot and utensils can then be washed normally and the paper towels can be used as additional fire starters.